 Sheri actively participates in speaking engagements to inform audiences spanning to the national level about her knowledge in Trusts & Estates.
 Most recently, Sheri spoke for the American Law Institute (ALI-CLE) on 'Representing Estate and Trust Beneficiaries and Fiduciaries.'

 Sheri is the past chair of the women’s group at LP (LPW).
 LPW was created to support the unique needs of the women at LP.
 Sheri encourages and inspires the women at the firm to consider diverse perspectives to ultimately enhance LP’s ability to deliver creative solutions to clients.

-Outside the office, Sheri is an active member of the community, having served on the board of directors of the Make-a-Wish Foundation for 2 years.
+Outside the office, Sheri is an active member of the community, having served on the board of directors of the Make-a-Wish Foundation since 2016.
 As part of the Make-A-Wish board, Sheri helps to cultivate relationships, protect the organization's assets, and enhance its public standing.